openedx-unsupported/devstack/docs/devstack_interface.rst

 - ``dev.attach.<container>``: dev.up is setup to bring up the container/service in the background.
 This attaches the container to your shell.

-  When to use: If you put a breakpoint somewher in your code, the pdb shell will show up in here.
+  When to use: If you put a breakpoint somewhere in your code, the pdb shell will show up in here.
 TODO(reviewer): help with words to explain this use case.

   Variation: ``make <service>-shell``